storecloudproject/blockfin/datastructures/README.md

 ## Block assembly and validation

-BlockFin doesn’t produce blocks at predetermined intervals.
+BlockfinBFT doesn’t produce blocks at predetermined intervals.
 This is because the transaction arrival at Validators is unpredictable.
 There may be periods of heavy traffic followed by no traffic at all.
 In order to minimize the transaction finalization time, the miners attempt to include them into the next available empty block as soon as possible without waiting for predetermined intervals or specific number of transactions.
 This means:

 * there will not be any empty blocks finalized